Marcus Semien Player Props: Rangers vs. Angels

 Marcus Semien At The Plate

-- Semien has an OPS of .822, fueled by an OBP of .360 and a team-best slugging percentage of .462 this season.
+- Semien leads Texas with an OBP of .373, plus a team-best slugging percentage of .472.

-- In 16.7% of his games this season, he has gone deep, and 3.6% of his trips to the plate.
+- He ranks 43rd in batting average, 38th in on base percentage, and 56th in slugging among the qualified hitters in baseball.

+- He has homered in five games this year (16.1%), leaving the park in 3.5% of his plate appearances.

-- Semien has an RBI in 14 of 30 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 15 games this year (48.4%), Semien has picked up an RBI, and in six of those games (19.4%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- In 60.0% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (23.3%).
+- He has scored in 19 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.